Namdrib/rexr/readme.md

 	- the last column does not have extra spacing to pad it to the right
 	- there will only be one name column if it is a named summary file
 	- a row will exist if at least one participant had entries in there
-	- not necessarily inclusive of EVERY date
+	- only inclusive of the first actually-used date
 		- so for example, if nobody did anything on 1970/01/04, but people did things on 1970/01/05, then the fourth of January will be omitted.